annashishkina/meg_analysis/README.md

-# meg_analysis
+# Analysis of MEG-data from head coils
-Meg data analysis by MNE software
+Data analysis by the MNE-Python software for the MEG-based neurofeedback paradigm project